 Why?

-• If you have a sheath knife or a folding knife which can be drawn and opened with one hand, acquire your blade and repeatedly stab the dog’s throat until it gives up or dies, whichever comes first.
+- If you have a sheath knife or a folding knife which can be drawn and opened with one hand, acquire your blade and repeatedly stab the dog’s eyes and/or throat until it either gives up or dies, whichever comes first.

-• In the unlikely event you have an axe or sword at hand, commence to chopping on the dog with it.
+- In the unlikely event that you have an axe or a comparable edged weapon, commence chopping on the dog with it.

-• If you have a stun-gun, shock the dog in the neck or anywhere else you can reach.
+- If you have a stun-gun, shock the dog anywhere you can reach.

-• If you have a pistol, draw it and shoot the dog in the head.
-If there are bystanders present, try to position yourself and the dog and/or aim so you will not fire into them in case you miss or the bullet over-penetrates.
+- If you have a pistol, draw it and shoot the dog in the head.
+If there are bystanders present, try to aim so you will not fire into them in case you miss or the bullet over-penetrates.
+It’s also good to miss your arm during that process.

-Immediately Call 911 & Seek Professional Medical Attention
+Immediately Call 911 to Receive Professional Medical Attention

 Besides the obvious danger of you possibly bleeding to death if your ulnar and/or radial arteries are punctured, there are other factors to consider, such as nerve and tendon damage which could cripple your arm.

-If the dog and its owner are known to you, the authorities can ascertain if the dog has received its rabies vaccinations when determining your course of treatment.
-If the dog is unknown to you and cannot be retrieved for rabies testing, you will have to undergo rabies shots, which though painful, is FAR preferable to rabies itself, an incurably lethal disease once it takes hold in your body.
+If the dog’s owner is known to you, the authorities can quickly ascertain if the dog has received its rabies vaccinations.
+If the dog died and is unknown to you and any bystanders, they can test it for rabies.
+If it is unknown and cannot be tested because it survived, ran off, and they cannot track it down, you will have to undergo rabies shots.
+While that’s painful, it is far more preferable to rabies itself, an incurably lethal disease once it takes hold in your body.

-You will also most likely need a tetanus shot to prevent yet another disease.
-Tetanus is non-fatal, but it makes you so miserable you’d wish it was.
+Unless your tetanus vaccination is current, you will also need another rather painful shot to prevent that disease.
+While tetanus is non-fatal, it makes you so miserable you’d wish it was, so the shot itself is the lesser of 2 evils.

 Dog Attack #2